 Faculty instructors in many high-enrollment first-year courses will be asked at certain

-points during the Spring 2022 term to review their course rosters and refer any students
+points during the Fall 2022 term to review their course rosters and refer any students

 Please read the FAQ below for some quick answers.
 If you have further questions, please

 don’t hesitate to contact Courtney Utsler, Early Academic Intervention Coordinator.

 Criteria for Referring

 Faculty should feel free to refer any student they feel would benefit from additional

 support or resources.
 In addition to the standard practice of referring students with